hp77-creator/dotfiles/Readme.md

 If your system does not have vim by default, then first install it.

-Command to install vim is:
+Command to install Vim in system with `apt` package manager is:
 ```
 sudo apt update
 sudo apt install vim